ivanegam/PongWithMe/Final project report.md

 ![Original class diagram](CSCI5448_Proj5_UML_class_diag_pattern_use.drawio.svg)

 ##### Key changes in system since original design<br/>
-_Support the diagrams with a written paragraph identifying key changes in your system since your design/work was submitted in Projects 5 and 6_

 Since the original design and analysis work, we found the observer and decorator patterns unnecessary and thus did not implement them.
 Instead, we decided for model-view–controller and command.

 #### 4. Third-party code _vs_ original code statement
-_A clear statement of what code in the project is original vs. what code you used from other sources – whether tools, frameworks, tutorials, or examples – this section must be present even if you used NO third-party code - include the sources (URLs) for your third-party elements_

 The code in the project is original, except for the following sources, which were utilized and adapted to our needs:
 1. Add CSS files to scene: [Add an external CSS file to a JavaFX Application | Engineering Education (EngEd) Program | Section](https://www.section.io/engineering-education/add-an-external-css-file-to-a-javafx-application)
 1. Ball motion: [JavaFX and Scene Builder - bouncing ball - YouTube](https://youtu.be/x6NFmzQHvMU?t=176)